Accounting for z/VM and Linux under z/VM

 Sample Reports

-ESAACCT: The following report provided by ESALPS shows the resources consumed by each linux server, and the charges applied to that server.
+ESAACCT: The following report provided by zVPS shows the resources consumed by each linux server, and the charges applied to that server.
 Each resource consumed is converted to a service unit and accumulated, and then a charge per service unit applied.
 Thus each server has a charge for this period of time.

 All service unit factors and charges are tailorable by the installation to meet the installation accounting requirements.